 Deafness Council WA

-As Hearing Awareness Week 2018 has been brought forward to align with World Hearing Day on March 3rd 2018 nominations for the Award are now open and will close on January 31st 2018.
+Nominations for the Award are now open and will close on October 31st 2018.

 Please forward nominations to Deafness Council WA Inc, PO box 1388, South Perth, WA.
 6951.